vmagnin/forcolormap/ROADMAP.md

 ## Version 1.1

-The main goal of v1.1 is to offer more features and to evolve the Diataxis documentation.
+The main goal of v1.1 is to offer more features and to evolve the Diátaxis documentation.

 # Ideas